saranyarajsundar/Sales-Insights/README.md

 5.  **Measure Creation:** Developed DAX measures to support analysis and visualization.
 6.  **Currency Conversion:** Standardized currency data by converting all transactions to a single currency.
 7.  **Data Validation:** Ensured data accuracy and consistency.
-8.  **Data Modeling and Visualization:** Created a robust data model and developed insightful visualizations in Power BI.
+8.  **Data Modeling and Visualization:** Created a robust data model and developed insightful visualizations in Power BI.<a href="https://github.com/saranyarajsundar/Sales-Insights/blob/main/Data%20Model.png">View Data Model</a>

 ## Key Insights